 Located in Al Manaseer, Al Bateen Academy offers a British and International Baccalaureate based curriculum.
-The school currently has approximately 800 students, girls and boys, from Year 7 to 13, and in September 2019, re-opened its Primary section from FS2 to Year 1 initially, with plans to extend it to Year 6 year on year.
+The school currently has just over 800 students, girls and boys, from Year 7 to 13, and in September 2019, re-opened its Primary section from FS2 to Year 1 initially, with plans to extend it to Year 6 year on year.

 The story so far...